squid-cache/squid-cache.github.io/Features/ICAP.rst

 == Squid Details ==
 [[Squid-3.0]] and later come with integrated ICAP support.
 Pre-cache REQMOD and RESPMOD vectoring points are supported, including request satisfaction.
 Squid-2 has limited ICAP support via a set of poorly maintained and very buggy patches.
 It is worth noting that the Squid developers no longer officially support the Squid-2 ICAP work.

+Squid supports receiving 204 (no modification) responses from ICAP servers.
+This is typically used when the server wants to perform no modifications on a HTTP message.
+It is useful to save bandwidth by preventing the server from sending the HTTP message back to Squid as it was received.
+There are two situations however where Squid will not accept a 204 response:

+ * The size of the payload is greater than 64kb.
+ * The size of the payload cannot be (easily) ascertained.

+The reason for this is simple: If the server is to respond to Squid with a 204, Squid needs to maintain a copy of the original HTTP message in memory.
+These two basic requirements are a basic optimisation to limit Squid's memory usage in supporting 204s.

 == Squid Configuration ==
  . (!)
 ICAP server configuration should be detailed in the server documentation.
 Squid is expected to work with any of them. {i} The configuration of Squid-3 underwent a change between [[Squid-3.0]] and [[Squid-3.1]]